jnozzi/cocoadev.com/markdown/CppSharedPtrInCocoa.md

 Furthermore, reference counting is a bad idea compared to what...
 If you have to use pointers (like in Cocoa) then you have to manage pointer lifetime.
 I see three alternatives: Manual pointer management (BAD), reference counting (BETTER), garbage collection (BEST, [not always, but mostly]).
 The biggest problem with Objective-C reference counting, that of manual retain/release calls, is handled by the above shared_ptr template.
 Once you create a shared_ptr<id>, you can treat it like any automatic variable (int, double, structs) and it will be deallocated when the last reference leaves scope.
 You are aware that C++ stack unwinding is present in Objective-C++, right?

 Now tell me one more thing.
 How am I to use runtime polymorphism without using pointers in C++?
 Don't get me wrong, I am 100% against bald pointers, my current project has > 80,000 lines with over 200 calls to new and only one call to delete.
 Almost all of the memory is handled by shared_ptr and my program runs for days on end with no memory leaks.
 No offence, but it sounds like you are confused about reference counting in C++.
 The only major hazards are circular references (use boost::weak_ptr for that) and memory fragmentation (and only if your app runs for long).
-If you can substantiate your claim that reference counting is bad in general, or tell me an alternative way to use polymorphism (virtual functions), then I can try to refute some specifics, until then I am afraid you are spewing pure FUD. - General/JeremyJurksztowicz
+If you can substantiate your claim that reference counting is bad in general, or tell me an alternative way to use polymorphism (virtual functions), then I can try to refute some specifics, until then I am afraid you are spewing pure FUD. - JeremyJurksztowicz

 ----
 I must admit, now you are beginning to amuse me.